 The syllabus is updated annually and signed off at Education Committee in January for the following year with the module content prepared for publishing on June 1 each year.
 Assessment materials are all signed off by the end of February for that year.

 The role requires chairing at least one exam paper scrutiny meeting to ensure the assessment material is appropriate and will be delivered by the required deadlines.
-Participation can be via face to face meeting usually in London, by telephone or conference call.
-There will be a requirement to attend the annual examiners meeting, usually in March.
+Participation can be via face-to-face meetings usually in London, by telephone, or conference calls.
+There will be a requirement to attend the annual examiner's meeting, usually in March.

 The role also requires chairing a marking meeting at the start of the marking process each session where markers can discuss and develop a shared understanding of the marking criteria.
 This will include comparing marks for a small sample of student scripts.